 LEAPS Suffolk safeguarding procedures will be adhered to at all times.
-If a member of staff has any concerns about physical changes in a child's presentation, e.g. marks, bruises, soreness etc. s/he will immediately report concerns to the designated named persons for child protection.
-If a child becomes distressed or unhappy about being cared for by a particular member of staff, the matter will be investigated and outcomes recorded.
-If a child makes an allegation against a member of staff, all necessary safeguarding and child protection procedures and protocols will be followed.
+If a member of staff has any concerns about physical changes in an attendee's presentation, e.g. marks, bruises, soreness etc. s/he will immediately report concerns to the designated named persons for child/adult safeguarding.
+If an attendee becomes distressed or unhappy about being cared for by a particular member of staff, the matter will be investigated and outcomes recorded.
+If an attendee of member of staff makes an allegation against a member of staff, all necessary safeguarding and child protection procedures and protocols will be followed.
 Parents/guardians will be contacted and informed as part of this process in order to reach a resolution.
 Where deemed appropriate, staffing schedules will be altered until the issue(s) are resolved.
-The club will seek further specialist advice from outside agencies where necessary to maximize best outcomes for the pupil.
+The club will seek further specialist advice from outside agencies where necessary to maximize best outcomes for the individual.